usdoj/singletablefacets/README.md

 1. The column names of the database should be the same as the headers (first row) that will be in the Excel/CSV source file.
 2. At least one column must be set in MySQL as a unique index.
 If the data does not naturally have any unique columns, add an auto-increment column to the database and set it as a unique index.
-3. For keyword searches you must add 2 columns to the database.
-These columns should be able to hold a lot of text.
+3. For keyword searches you must add a column to the database.
+This columns should be able to hold a lot of text.
 (Recommend using the "longtext" column type.)
-The names of the columns must be:
+The name of the column must be `stf_keywords`.
-    * stf_doc_keywords
-    * stf_data_keywords
+4. The `stf_keywords` column mentioned above, as well as any other columns that you would like to include in the keyword search, must belong to a FULLTEXT index on the table.
+Note that this has ramifications about the storage engine the table uses: on MySQL 5.6 or higher, you can use InnoDB or MyISAM, but for MySQL 5.5 you must use MyISAM.

 ## Importing source data